nyarderr/okyeame-tts/README.md

 > **Okyeame** (ɔkyeame) — the royal linguist and spokesperson in Ghanaian tradition, renowned for clarity, eloquence, and the power of voice.

 A fine-tuned XTTS v2 text-to-speech model that speaks English with a natural Ghanaian accent.
-Built on the `ghananlpcommunity/ghana-english-asr-2700hrs` dataset, okyeame-tts is the first open-source TTS model trained specifically on Ghanaian English speech.
+Built on the `ghananlpcommunity/ghana-english-asr-2700hrs` dataset — 30,000+ training chunks drawn exclusively from Ghanaian English speech — okyeame-tts is the first open-source TTS model **fine-tuned entirely and specifically on Ghanaian English data**.

 ---

 ## Why This Exists

-Commercial TTS systems like ElevenLabs support voice cloning — but they require a reference audio clip every time. okyeame-tts is different: it speaks Ghanaian English **by default**, with no reference audio needed.
-Ghanaian English is the native voice, not an imitation.
+Every major TTS system — ElevenLabs, Google, Amazon Polly — speaks with a Western accent by default.
+Ghanaian English is a distinct, legitimate variety of English spoken by millions, yet it has little representation in open-source TTS.

+Some prior work exists.
+[Afro-TTS](https://huggingface.co/intronhealth/afro-tts) (`intronhealth/afro-tts`) is a pan-African accented English TTS system that covers 86 African accents including Ghanaian — a significant achievement.
+[Abena AI](https://abena.ai) offers a closed-source Ghanaian English TTS product.
+Both are valuable contributions to the space.

+okyeame-tts takes a different approach: **depth over breadth**.
+Rather than covering many African accents broadly, it trains exclusively on Ghanaian English speech — 30,000+ aligned audio chunks from the Ghana English ASR dataset — optimizing specifically for the phonetic and prosodic patterns of Ghanaian English.
+The Ghanaian accent is the native voice of the model, not one accent among many.

+As a zero-shot voice cloning model, it can clone any Ghanaian voice from a short reference audio clip — giving access to thousands of distinct Ghanaian voices from the training corpus.

 ---